tuchandra/sitev1/content/resume.md

  * Reduced time for data cleaning process from 1 month to 10 minutes by creating an interactive web app for internal and third-party users (Python, Flask, Pandas, HTML, CSS)
  * Owned creation of internal documentation by configuring Sphinx, deploying as a static site on AWS, and automating build process
  * Rebuilt legacy SAS data pipeline in Python by converting 79 sequential scripts into 15 flexible modules, reducing duplication, increasing code clarity, and sharing reusable components with other data scientists
- * Presented Spark tech talk to 350 data scientists, software engineers, and business leaders across Nielsen
+ * Presented Spark tech talk to 350 data scientists, software engineers, and Nielsen leaders
- * Drove understanding of production models by creating a testing harness for an undocumented, black-box Pandas codebase
  * Created Python libraries to unify team workflow, improve code readability, and enable comparison of different candidate models
- * Built Chrome extension in Javascript for Databricks to apply unified "Black" code style, deploying to dozens of users in data science

 **Software Engineering Intern - Qualtrics** (June 2017 - August 2017)
  * Added new features (pagination, custom data types, UI enhancements) to "action planning" module on Employee Experience platform, better allowing managers to effect change in their team